-ntment with an advisor, please call 1-800-247-7122.
-For a complete list of course descriptions (and possible onlin e courses) for this program, please consult Web Advisor on our web page at www.qtc.edu .
+11 nt with an advisor, please call 1-800-247-7122. urses) for this program, please consult Web Advisor on our web page at www.gtc.edu.
 My advisor is My advisor's contact information is

-Career Cluster ► Career Pathway ►
+Career Cluster ► Career Pathway ▶ s, A/V Technology & Communications Visual Arts

-Visual Arts